ERP Overboard: Analyze and Explore Options Before Jumping Ship on PeopleSoft

 Pursuing the Postmodern ERP

 Many organizations are becoming interested in postmodern ERP strategies that deliver more flexibility and agility than a traditional ERP implementation.
-The Gartner Research Note Should You Change ERP Vendors?, a complimentary download of which is available at this link, provides detailed recommendations for CIOs executing postmodern ERP strategies.
+The Gartner Research Note Should You Change ERP Vendors? provides detailed recommendations for CIOs executing postmodern ERP strategies.
 However, the note begins with these words of caution:

 “As postmodern ERP adoption continues, more organizations are questioning their commitment to monolithic vendors.
 CIOs should objectively assess the root causes leading their organizations to consider switching vendors and only switch if it drives positive business outcomes.”